Visas and Work Permits — 10 min

-Asynchronous work refers to the practice of working on a team that does not require all members to be online simultaneously.
-When you work asynchronously, individuals can maximize their productivity without waiting for others to complete tasks.
-The key to asynchronous work is creating processes that allow employees to work autonomously and providing employees with the trust they need to do so.
+Asynchronous (async) work refers to the practice of working on a team that does not require all members to be online simultaneously.
+When teams work asynchronously, individuals can maximize their productivity without waiting for others to complete tasks.
+The key to asynchronous work is creating processes that allow employees to work autonomously, and providing employees with the trust they need to do so.

-An even, swift and nimble pipeline produces exactly the right quantity of output for its requirements, and all its stages are balanced in terms of efficiency and speed, resulting in no waste of time or resources.
-This is inspired in the Toyota Production System 3Ms methodology: more about that here.
+An even, swift, and nimble pipeline produces exactly the right quantity of output for its requirements, and all its stages are balanced in terms of efficiency and speed, resulting in no waste of time or resources.
+This is inspired by the Toyota Production System 3Ms methodology: more about that here.

 Asynchronous work maximizes production by decoupling work from synchronous communication.
 Synchronous work tethers progress to communication, forcing teams to halt progress on projects when one of the team members is unavailable due to different work hours or time off.

 Asynchronous work does not require employees to be online at the same time.

 Asynchronous work relies more heavily on documentation and transparency.

 Synchronous work slows down projects by placing artificial barriers to productivity.

 Synchronous work is more common in office environments than in remote work structures, but still not optimal there.